sinnie/learn_web_dev/node.md

 [Node Docs](https://nodejs.org/en/)

 ## Introduction to Node
 Node.js was created in 2009 by Ryan Dahl.
 It is an open-source, cross-platform JavaScript runtime environment for developing a variety of server tools and applications.
 Node uses Chrome's V8 engine to create an event-driven, _single-threaded_, _non-blocking_ I/O model that makes it lightweight and efficient.
 Node excels in data-intensive, real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
 In short, Node allows developers to write JavaScript programs that run directly on an operating system.
+That being said, Node.js is not good for CPU intensive applications.

 From a developer's point of view, Node.js is single-threaded, but under the hood, __libuv__ handles __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libuv directly, but you should be aware of it.